Speech by Mr Bob Tan, Chairman, Tripartite Alliance Limited at Tripartite Connect 2025

 Empowering All to Co-Create a Safe, Healthy, and Progressive Workplace

-- To empower each of you to co-create and lead workplaces that are safe, healthy, and progressive.
+- Ultimately, we want to empower each of you co-create and lead workplaces that are safe, healthy, and progressive.

-- Let’s work together so that every business, no matter its size, can succeed with people at the heart of its strategy.
+- So, let’s work together as one so that we can succeed with people at the heart of its strategy.

 Closing